h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **Max\_hit\_ratio\_k**: Specify the maximum number (top K) of predictions to use for hit ratio computation.
 Applicable to multi-class only.
 To disable, enter 0.

+- **Checkpoint**: Enter a model key associated with a previously-trained model.
+Use this option to build a new model as a continuation of a previously-generated model.

 - **R2_stopping**: Specify a threshold for the coefficient of determination (\(r^2\)) metric value.
 When this threshold is met or exceeded, H2O stops making trees.

 - **Build\_tree\_one\_node**: To run on a single node, check this checkbox.
 This is suitable for small datasets as there is no network overhead but fewer CPUs are used.